Design principles for long-range energy transfer at room temperature: Introduction

-Research over the last decades into the role of coherent excitonic delocalization across different timescales in the dynamics of excitations in photosynhetic membranes, has often shown that strong coherent coupling in subunits of tightly coupled pigments results in excitonic delocalization in the steady state within these small domains \cite{Renger_BJ2006,Renger_2007PNAS,Novoderezhkin_BJ2006,Strumpfer2009,Strumpfer_JCP2012,Pajusalu2015}.
-Delocalization within these domains, typically restricted to individual proteins termed antenna complexes, is essential for modeling transient and steady optical spectra of the full {light-}harvesting ensemble.
-Additionally, this delocalization is an essential ingredient for a modular description of dynamics over longer {distances} and timescales \cite{Hu_2002,Jang2004,Caycedo_2010PRL}, which, as observed experimentally \cite{vanAmerongen_BJ2003,Sundstrom_BJ2000,Ma_BBA2016,Flemming_JPCA2002}, proceeds via incoherent transfer rates between antenna complexes.
-These rates depend on the properties of the states involved, and thereby rely heavily on the steady state excitonic delocalization within antenna complexes, as has been shown by intensive numerically exact calculations \cite{Strumpfer2009,Strumpfer_JCP2012,Bennet_JPClett2018,Bennet_JPClett2018}.
+{Over the last decades research into the role of coherent excitonic delocalization in the dynamics in photosynthetic membranes has shown that strong coherent coupling in subunits of tightly coupled pigments can result in short-ranged excitonic delocalization in the steady state \cite{Renger_BJ2006,Renger_2007PNAS,Novoderezhkin_BJ2006,Strumpfer2009,Strumpfer_JCP2012,Pajusalu2015}.} Delocalization within these domains, typically restricted to individual proteins termed antenna complexes, is essential for modeling transient and steady state optical spectra of the full {light-}harvesting ensemble.
+Additionally, excitonic delocalization within antenna complexes is a crucial ingredient for a modular description of dynamics over longer {distances} and timescales \cite{Hu_2002,Jang2004,Caycedo_2010PRL}, which, as observed experimentally \cite{vanAmerongen_BJ2003,Sundstrom_BJ2000,Ma_BBA2016,Flemming_JPCA2002}, can be interpreted as a series of incoherent transfer steps, described by simple rate processes.
+These energy-transfer rates depend on the properties of the states involved, and thereby rely heavily on the steady state excitonic delocalization within antenna complexes, as has been shown by numerically exact calculations \cite{Strumpfer2009,Strumpfer_JCP2012,Bennet_JPClett2018,Bennet_JPClett2018}.